andremachadodev/base-project/README.md

 <code>npm install -g bower</code>

-To start the new bower project and create a bower.json file (unusual in our context, because the bower.json are created will bring with repository)
+To start the new bower project and create a bower.json file (unusual in our context, because the bower.json are created in repository)

 <code>bower init</code>